 - have not previously been enrolled to UCD on a full-time programme AND

-- candidates should be registering to a full-time Masters degree programme at UCD in the forthcoming September or January
+- candidates should be registering to a full-time Masters degree programme at UCD in the forthcoming September

 To apply for this scholarship, candidates must submit a course application for their MSc of choice.
 After being accepted to an eligible programme students must contact email@example.com to confirm their eligibility for the UCD Exchange & Study Abroad Scholarships.